|Form relationships based on character and personality rather than skin colour, |

 It takes thoughtful action guided by genuine caring to form life-long friendships.
-One of the greatest challenges to maintaining strong relationships during the pandemic is the mental state you are in.
+One of the greatest challenges to maintaining strong relationships during the pandemic was the mental state you were in.

-Being confined to your house and not allowed to go out takes a toll.
-Addictions have soared and the dark cloud of depression has settled on many.
-Some have given up.
+Being confined to your house and not allowed to go out took a toll.
+Addictions have soared and the dark cloud of depression settled on many.
+Some gave up.

-Meeting in Zoomland doesn't cut it.
-It's better than nothing but not by much.
-We hear the term Zoom fatigue as video conferences have become boring and predictable.
+Meeting together in Zoomland didn't cut it.
+It was better than nothing but not by much.
+We heard the term Zoom fatigue as video conferences became boring and predictable.

-"What can I do?" people ask.
-When the answer to that question is limited by the protocols of a COVID world, it's easy to answer, "Obviously, nothing!"
+"What can I do?" people asked.
+When the answer to that question was limited by the protocols of a COVID world, it was easy to answer, "Obviously, nothing!"